pioneer0317/DH110-HANALIM/Assignments/Assignment 06/README.md

 > * Used 21✕9 grid for the Search page - I decided to go with the 21✕9 grid because there are so many information on the page that I thought smaller but more amount of grid might be helpful in this type of situation.

 After applying many different types of fonts, I thought the font "Oxygen" matched the most with my theme.
 This font was the one that wasn't messy but not too stiff at the same time.
 I also decided my color scheme to be green, because I wanted to convey relaxed and comforting feeling to the users, who are the job seekers with the wide age groups.
 Both the font and the colors that I chose convey the feeling of comfort, and that is what I wanted to provide to all the job seekers who most of them would be stressed and anxious.
-Just like previously mentioned, after getting suggestions from different participants, I decided to explore more font options to improve my design.
+Just like previously mentioned, after getting suggestions from different participants, I decided to explore more font options to improve my design and will apply the suggestions to my next draft of high-fidelity prototype.